Sign In

 CTO Myra Murati has been named interim CEO to lead OpenAI; Sam Altman is leaving the company.

-With the announcement of GPT-3.5 and chatGPT, OpenAI needed additional funding.
-Microsoft invested a total of $10 billion in OpenAI, taking its stake to 49%.
-At the time, OpenAI’s shareholding structure was as follows:
+After the release of GPT-3.5 and chatGPT, OpenAI needed extra funding.
+Microsoft poured in a total of $10 billion, bringing their stake up to 49%.
+The shareholding structure at the time was as follows:

 "Once that happens, ownership would shift to a more standard 49% for Microsoft, 49% for other investors, and 2% for OpenAI's nonprofit parent."